ShiftHackZ/Stable-Diffusion-Android/docs/app-store-core-ml-compliance.md

 - avoids external paid unlocking for models or features unless routed through Apple's in-app purchase rules;
 - includes App Review notes explaining the local generation flow and how reviewers can exercise it.

-For public UI/metadata, prefer Apple's official spelling `Core ML` over `CoreML`.
+For framework references, prefer Apple's official spelling `Core ML`.
+For the app provider branding, use `Silicon Diffusion Core ML`.

 ## Evidence